 There are so many clubs around (see “Make Manchester Your Base”) that Wigan – despite having a short history with all of them – consider Bolton Wanderers (especially), Preston North End, Oldham Athletic, Blackburn Rovers, Burnley, Bury and Rochdale as rivals.

 In the pregame buildup you’ll hear The Monkees’ “I’m a Believer.”
 This comes from the 2012-13 season, when the football team’s success in the Cup and the rugby team’s claiming two trophies led to a city-wide “Believe in Wigan” campaign.

-Champions of League One, Quarterfinals FA Cup; 2nd Round League Cup.
+23rd in League One (relegated), 3rd Round FA Cup; 1st Round League Cup.

 The DW Stadium is pretty much the epitome of the modern English football stadium: clean, comfortable, without much character, and next to a shopping center.
 It holds 25,138 – a little odd since the official record crowd is five people fewer than that.
 The away fans will be in the North Stand, and the South Stand is the family section.
 The rowdy Wigan fans will be in the north end of the East Stand, making for some decent banter with the away supporters.
 There is always a drum in that end of the East Stand, though; you’ve been warned.

-Last year in League One they were £20-25.
-That might go up a bit for this season.
-I doubt they will sell out a game unless they draw a big boy in the FA Cup.
+Last year they were £20-25.
+No way they sell out a game unless they draw a big boy in the FA Cup.